Bell nonlocality, signal locality and unpredictability (or What Bohr could have told Einstein at Solvay had he known about Bell experiments): Experimental metaphysics

+Violation of \emph{locality}, on the other hand, does not imply signalling, since in general only the probabilities for Alice's outcomes \emph{conditioned on the hidden variables} depend on the choice of experiments at Bob's site.
+But since those hidden variables can be unknowable \emph{in principle}, that kind of non-locality cannot necessarily be used to transmit signals.
+Bohmian mechanics is an example of a model that violates locality but not signal locality.

 We now come to the crucial distinction between the concepts of \emph{determinism} and \emph{predictability}.
-A model is said to be \textbf{deterministic}, or to satisfy \textbf{determinism} \footnote{There is another useful sense of determinism which needs to be distinguished from the one I am using here.
-Quantum mechanics can be said to be deterministic in the sense that for a closed system the state at a later time is determined through an unitary evolution by the state at an initial time.
-However, operational quantum mechanics (which denies the existence of hidden variables) is not deterministic in the sense used in this paper. }, if and only if which implies that $A$ and $B$ are functions of On the other hand, a model is said to be \textbf{predictable}, or to satisfy \textbf{predictability} if and only if This implies that $A$ and $B$ are functions of This definition is motivated by the fact that the variables represented by $c$ are known.
-Determinism is an \emph{ontological }concept (about how the model represents the world to \emph{be})\emph{, }while predictability is and \emph{epistemological }concept\emph{ }(about what the model allows one to \emph{know}).
-It is interesting to note that it is impossible to prove determinism to be false by itself, since very phenomenon can be given a deterministic model, simply by postulating a sufficient number of (perhaps unkowable) hidden variables.
+A model is said to be \textbf{deterministic}, or to satisfy \textbf{determinism} \footnote{There is another useful sense of determinism which needs to be distinguished from the one we are using here.
+Quantum mechanics can be said to be deterministic in the sense that for a closed system the state at a later time is determined through unitary evolution by the state at an initial time.
+However, operational quantum mechanics is not deterministic in the sense used in this paper, since of course a system undergoing a measurement interaction is no longer a closed system. }, if and only if